-The Navy selects training locations in the TMAA to allow for the realistic tactical development of the myriad training scenarios Navy units are required to complete to be mission effective.
+The Navy selects training locations in the Study Area to allow for the realistic tactical development of the myriad training scenarios Navy units are required to complete to be mission effective.
 Certain activities require large areas of open ocean for realistic and safe training.
 As described in Section 5.2.3 (Practicality of Implementation), the Navy requires extensive sea space so that individual training activities can occur at sufficient distances so they do not interfere with one another, and so that Navy units can train to communicate and operate in a coordinated fashion over tens or hundreds of square miles, as required during military missions and combat operations.
 Other activities may be conducted on a smaller and more localized scale, with training at discrete locations that are critical to certain aspects of military readiness.
 For example, the northwest and southwest corners of the TMAA are important for several events, including Maritime Interdiction Training.
 During Maritime Interdiction Training, the Navy interacts with participating contracted commercial vessels homeported in GOA ports (e.g., Kodiak, Homer); therefore, conducting these activities in proximity to existing ports and facilities is essential for safety and mission success.
 Requiring this activity to be conducted in other locations, such as further offshore, would increase safety risks for the types of vessels involved.
 Increasing transit distances would result in additional fuel consumption and expenditures, which could serve as a limiting factor for Navy surface units whose available underway times are constrained by fuel expenses.
 It would also reduce training opportunities during a platform's limited available timeframes (i.e., increased time spent transiting to more distant training areas results in decreased time available for training).

 Activities using mid-frequency active sonar and explosives typically take place a certain distance away from operating area boundaries to allow for sea space deconfliction and training realism.
-For example, The Navy does not typically conduct anti-submarine warfare training along the TMAA boundaries because doing so would limit the ability for naval units to tactically consider the adjacent sea space and airspace outside of the TMAA.
-The southwest portion of the TMAA experiences relatively high levels of commercial and recreational vessel and aircraft traffic, which presents sea space and airspace conflicts.
-For these reasons, it is practical for the Navy to not conduct surface ship hull-mounted MF1 mid-frequency active sonar or use in-water explosives in the North Pacific Right Whale Mitigation Area, and to not use explosives in the Portlock Bank Mitigation Area, both of which are located in the southwest portion of the TMAA.
+For example, during past events, the Navy has not typically conducted anti-submarine warfare training along the TMAA boundaries because doing so would limit the ability for naval units to tactically consider the adjacent sea space and airspace outside of the TMAA.
+The southwest portion of the TMAA and other areas throughout the continental shelf experience relatively high levels of commercial and recreational vessel and aircraft traffic, which can present sea space and airspace conflicts.
+For these reasons, it is practical for the Navy to not use surface ship hull-mounted MF1 mid-frequency active sonar seasonally within the North Pacific Right Whale Mitigation Area, and to not use explosives below 10,000 ft. altitude (including at the water surface) in the Continental Shelf and Slope Mitigation Area.